Pacific Health Educational Center

 RESTORATIVE NURSING PROGRAM (RNP)

-The RNP class is an expanded training for CNAs in Restorative Care - where Theory and Practical application of Restorative techniques in Therapeutic Rehabilitation will be taught in the RNP class.
+The RNP course is an expanded training for CNAs in Restorative Care - where Theory and Practical application of Restorative techniques in Therapeutic Rehabilitation will be taught in the RNP class.
 This will provide CNAs the knowledge and skills to advance their career in long term care, and work as Restorative Nursing Assistants.